College & Career Center

 - No need to send your AP exam results to colleges, so just self-report them for now.
 Since only one college can give you AP credit (the college you ultimately attend), do not waste your money sending official AP scores until you have decided where you will attend next fall.

-- Continue to attend college rep visits at Drake and look online to see if your schools offer interviews.
+- Look online to see if your schools offer interviews.

 - Here is the presentation from this year's Financial Aid Night, held on September 12, and some additional information more specific to scholarships.